cellgeni/nf-scautoqc/README.md

 This step requires the output of `run_qc` step which is the h5ad object with postqc columns.

 `find_doublets` step runs [scrublet](https://github.com/swolock/scrublet) on the h5ad object and annotates the doublet scores to cells.
-This step runs simultaneously with step 4 for efficiency.
+This step runs in parallel with step 4 for efficiency.

 This step produces:
 * ***[output 4]:*** CSV file with scrublet scores for each cell barcode for each sample.